DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/interpolation.rst

      - [numeric: double]

        Default: 10.0
      - Radius of the circular neighbourhood.
 Units can be specified here.
    * - **Pixel size**
      - ``PIXEL_SIZE``
      - [numeric: double]

        Default: 10.0
-     - Pixel size of the output raster layer in layer units.
+     - Pixel size of the output raster layer.
+Units can be specified here.
        The raster has square pixels.
    * - **Line density raster**
      - ``OUTPUT``